ethanglaser/espn-fantasy-football/README.md

 Once the models have been trained, they are capable of evaluating a draft based on the specified variables.
 Any excel file in the *Drafts* directory will be evaluated and the corresponding new excel file will be generated in the *Fitted* directory.

 In addition to the original sheet containing a complete view of the draft data, additional sheets will be created for each individual fantasy team to provide an overview of that team's draft performance, showing their picks, color-coded on a gradient using Python's *colour* library based on the evaluation of that pick.

+Lastly, analysis on overall trends in the data from the draft can be viewed in the *Leaderboards* sheet of the newly created excel file.
+This shows the overall draft performance of each fantasy team, as well as the ten best and worst picks from the draft.

 ### Acknowledgements